EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Evaluation

 \textbf{Transformer UNet vs UNet} Adding in the multi-head self-attention layers (MHSA) between down and up blocks in UNet significantly blows up the size of the model, fortunately, the inference and training speeds have remained largely unchanged.
-Without attention layers, the most significant degradation in performance is in collision avoidance.
+With attention layers, the most significant boost in performance is in collision avoidance (+4.0).
 This corroborates our expectation that the MHSA layers help to relate encoded visual memory with trajectory samples.

-\textbf{Hybrid Generation} As proposed in \cref{sec:method}, hybrid generation can greatly speed up generation at the expense of a slight decrease in quality (as quantified in ablation), up to 50 trajectory predictions per second on a single Nvidia A5000 GPU.
+\textbf{Hybrid Generation \& Computation Efficiency} As proposed in Sec \ref{sec:method}, hybrid generation can greatly speed up generation at the expense of a slight decrease in quality.
+We were able to obtain 50 trajectory predictions per second on a single Nvidia A5000 GPU.
+In practice, this is enough to give a sizeable distribution covering the majority of the possible cases in the scene.
+The GPU utilization rate is usually above 95\% during inference.
 In this experiment, our hybrid generation uses 20 steps of DDIM, followed by 10 steps of DDPM to refine the generation.
-Compared to a full 1000-step DDPM baseline, this method is 33 times faster, but the quantitative metrics only decreased slightly.
-To show the effectiveness, we also include the same 30-step generation result except from DDIM.
-Both collision and smoothness scores were negatively impacted especially the smoothness score.
-The best-of-n metrics remain similar, showing that while the DDIM is converging in the right direction, it does not converge to a strong solution like DDPM.
+Compared to a full 1000-step DDPM baseline, this method is 33 times faster, but the quantitative metrics only decreased slightly (Collision -0.5, Best of n +0.02).
+To show the effectiveness, we also include the same 30-step generation result except for all steps from DDIM.
+Both collision (-3.9) and smoothness scores (-1.58) were both significantly negatively impacted.
+This shows that while DDIM is converging in the right direction, it does not converge to as strong a solution as DDPM.

-\textbf{Past Condition Length} To achieve the best possible performance, we are using a non-Markovian assumption when performing prediction.
-This requires us to provide a long history of past trajectories.
-We are curious as to how well the Markovian assumption will hold for this task and are interested in potentially reducing the number of inputs to the model for more efficient use of computation.
+\textbf{Past Condition Length} To achieve the best possible performance, we are using a non-Markovian assumption when performing the prediction, meaning a long history of past trajectories is provided.
+We are curious as to how well the Markovian assumption holds and are interested in potentially reducing the number of inputs to the model for more efficient use of computation.
 Therefore we trained a variant that only takes in 3 steps of past trajectory steps, essentially only providing information up to the order of acceleration.
-The resulting model did not suffer too much from the change, showing that the Markovian assumption largely holds for most of the scenarios.
+The result: Collision only slightly decrease (-0.4), since collision performance is mostly based on visual information; Smoothness is notably worse than before (-0.48), as the model receives less information about the momentum; Mode coverage is impacted slightly (Best of N +0.05).
+This shows that the Markovian assumption largely holds for most of the scenarios.
+And we can potentially speed up more using this model in deployment.